rgrwkmn/citystate/README.md

 ### cjs

-Here is how require citystate in commonjs code.
+Here is how to require citystate in commonjs code.
 The rest of the documentation is shown using es6 modules.

 ```javascript
 const citystate = require('citystate');